Magenta

-Magenta is a purplish red color.
+Magenta is a purplish-pink color.
 On color wheels of the RGB and CMYK color models, it is located directly midway between blue and red.
-It is one of the 4 colors of substractive ink used in color printing by most color printers, also known as CMYK along with yellow, cyan, and black to make all the other colors and hues.
+It is one of the four colors of subtractive ink used in color printing by most color printers, also known as CMYK along with yellow, cyan, and black to make all the other colors and hues.
 The tone of magenta used in printing, printer's magenta, is redder than the magenta of the RGB (additive) model, the former being closer to rose.

-Magenta took its name from an aniline dye made and patented in 1859 by the French chemist François-Emmanuel Verguin, who originally called it fuchsine.
+Magenta took its name from an aniline dye made and patented in 1859 by the French chemist François-Emmanuel Verguin [fr], who originally called it fuchsine.

 It was renamed to celebrate the French-Sardinian victory under French Emperor Napoleon III at the Battle of Magenta against the larger army of the Austrian Empire on 4 June 1859 near the Italian town of Magenta, at the time in Austria.
 This battle was decisive in liberating Italy from Austrian domination.

-A virtually identical color, called roseine, was created in 1860 by two British chemists, Edward Chambers Nicholson, and George Maule.
+A virtually identical color, called roseine, was created in 1860 by two British chemists, Edward Chambers Nicholson and George Maule.
 The web color magenta is sometimes also called fuchsia.

-Magenta is a bright pink-like color used more like a RGB hue.

-It also came with a Colourblocks called Magenta, it is a character in Colourblocks.